 Agents identify the most suitable plans for each individual.

 Everyone should follow the CMS Newsroom for updates on Medicare-related information.

 Beneficiaries that don’t qualify for MSP may still be eligible for Extra Help paying for drugs.

 Let Us Help You Enroll in a Kentucky Medigap Plan

 Enrolling into a Medigap policy is as easy as cake; just call an agent at the number above or fill out an online rate form.
 Our agents dedicate themselves to helping clients create an ideal Medicare policy.

 We help people like Rita every day.
 Let us help you too!

 Medigap policies protect you against rising medical expenses.
 This also protects your retirement and savings funds.

-Good coverage is only good when customer service is excellent and we know you’ll be happy with our care.
+Good coverage is only useful when customer service is excellent, and we know you’ll be happy with our care.